OpenFlutter/fluwx/README.md

 > For iOS, some configurations, such as url_scheme，universal_link, LSApplicationQueriesSchemes, can be configured by `fluwx`,
 > what you need to do is to fill configurations in `pubspec.yaml`

 - app_id.
-Required.
+Optional but recommend.
 It'll be used to generate scheme on iOS and register WxApi on Android side if app is cold boot.
 - debug_logging.
 Optional.
 Enable logs by setting it `true`.
 - flutter_activity.
 Optional.
 This is usually used by cold boot from WeChat on Android. `Fluwx` will try to launch launcher activity if not set.
 - universal_link.
 Required for iOS.
 It'll be used to generate universal link on your projects.